AlexJiang1125/MHP/README.md

 ## contents

-- Folder `limited_time' contains scripts for analysis in the subparagraph `Optimal subsampling ratios', Section 4.2.
+- Folder 'limited_time' contains scripts for analysis in the subparagraph `Optimal subsampling ratios', Section 4.2.
-- Folder `estimation' contains scripts for analysis in the subparagraph `Estimation accuracy', Section 4.2.
+- Folder 'estimation' contains scripts for analysis in the subparagraph 'Estimation accuracy', Section 4.2 and the additional methods (random walk MCMC and boundary-corrected SGLD) mentioned in subparagraph 'Sensitivity analysis for boundary approximation'
-- Folder `sensitivity/data_size' contains scripts for analysis in the subparagraph `Sensitivity analysis for different dataset sizes', Section 4.2.
+- Folder 'sensitivity/data_size' contains scripts for analysis in the subparagraph 'Sensitivity analysis for different dataset sizes', Section 4.2.
-- Folder `sensitivity/sgd_pars' contains scripts for analysis in the subparagraph `Sensitivity analysis for the stochastic search parameters', Section 4.2.
+- Folder 'sensitivity/sgd_pars' contains scripts for analysis in the subparagraph 'Sensitivity analysis for the stochastic search parameters', Section 4.2.
-- Folder `sensitivity/threshold' contains scripts for analysis in the subparagraph `Sensitivity analysis for the threshold values of the boundary-corrected methods', Section 4.2.
+- Folder 'sensitivity/threshold' contains scripts for analysis in the subparagraph `Sensitivity analysis for the threshold values of the boundary-corrected methods', Section 4.2.
-- Folder `application' contains scripts for analysis of the application example in Section 4.3.
+- Folder 'application' contains scripts for analysis of the application example in Section 4.3.
-- Folder `dataset_intraday' contains data for the application example, and code used to generate the plots
+- Folder 'dataset_intraday' contains data for the application example, and code used to generate the plots